zscooper/marinobacter_pangenomics/README.md

 All notebooks here are written in python 3, and raw txt files used for the analyses are available in the data folder.

-Please check the manuscript for references and information about where the data comes from.
+Please check the manuscript for references and information about where the source of the data.